carlfranklin/MsalAuthInMaui/README.md

 In order to build ASP.NET Core Web API applications, the `ASP.NET and web development` workload needs to be installed.
 In order to build `.NET MAUI` applications, you also need the `.NET Multi-platform App UI development` workload, so if you do not have them installed let's do that now.

+Here's a screen shot of the Visual Studio Installer.

 ![ASP.NET and web development](images/34640f10f2d813f245973ddb81ffa401c7366e96e625b3e59c7c51a78bbb2056.png)

 ## Demo

-In the following demo we will perform the following actions:
+In the demo we will perform the following actions:

 1. Create a `ASP.NET Core Web API` application
 2. Secure the `ASP.NET Core Web API` application